aarajput/wc_framework/wc_dart_framework/README.md

 ### BlocHydratedField

-The `@BlocHydratedField` annotation marks a field to be persisted in a hydrated state.
+The `@BlocHydratedField` annotation marks a field to be persisted in a hydrated state. **If you generate code for a hydrated state, you must use a logger for debugging**.
+For more details, see [Utils](#utils).

 #### Example